gr8ergud/Udacity-MLND-Capstone-Project/proposal.md

 The testing set contains 1156414(1.1M) records and has 11 columns as can be seen from the image below.
 ![](assets/testing_data.png)

-Since the testing set doesnt give the correct answers I will create a validation set and most likely use KFold cross-validation to reduce/avoid overfitting the model.
+Since the testing set doesnt give the correct answers I will create a validation set and most likely use KFold cross-validation to to evaluate the model's fit using the generated score.

 The dataset contains another file **specs.csv** which gives the specification of the various event types.